zachleat/zachleat.com/web/_posts/2017-10-12-fout-vs-foit.md

 <a href="/foitfout/"><video autoplay muted preload src="/web/img/posts/foutvsfoit/demo.mp4"></video></a>

-Before we continue, check out <a href="/foitfout/">this demo that showcases the difference between FOIT and FOUT</a>, side by side—in order to more easily compare and constrast the functional differences between the two.
+Before we continue, check out <a href="/foitfout/">this demo that showcases the difference between FOIT and FOUT</a>—side by side—in order to more easily compare and constrast the functional differences between the two.
 Decide for yourself—which feels faster?
-Which feels more stable?
+Which feels more stable? *(Keep reading for my opinion)*

 <p class="primarylink"><a href="/foitfout/">Check out FOIT vs. FOUT</a></p>